-We continue to live stream services of our parish.
-The services can be found on the internet by logging on to www.youtube.com/TransGOC or www.facebook.com/transchurch.
-A weekly list of services can be found on our website www.transchurch.org and on the calendar below.
+We will continue to live stream services through YouTube at www.youtube.come/transgoc.
+A weekly listing of services can be found on our website www.transchurch.org and listed on the calendar found in this bulletin.

 Many still do not feel comfortable physically attending services, but would still like to light a candle or support the parish.
 Your continued generosity is greatly appreciated.
 We encourage your continued use of our secure online giving platform for single or repeating donations, https://transchurch.churchgiving.com.
 Of course, you are still welcome to mail in a check to make your donation.